danielbloy/cca/docs/python/pygame/muncher.md

 You will control Muncher, moving him around the screen to collect all the pellets whilst avoiding being caught by the ghosts.

-Each a power pellet to supercharges Muncher and allows him to eat the ghosts.
+Eat a power pellet to supercharge Muncher and allow him to eat the ghosts.

 When fruit appears, munch them for a big bonus.